imextralucky/SapphireGuide/README.md

 4. Drag and drop your created shortcut into the opened folder.
 Replace or delete the old `SetTimerResolution.exe` shortcut if it exists
 - At this point you may sign in and out of Windows or restart.
 If you wish to avoid doing this, follow the next steps
 5. Open Task Manager and find the `SetTimerResolution` background process.
 Right-click and click **End task**
 6. Launch the new shortcut.
-Alternatively, you may sign in and out of Windows, or restart.
+Alternatively, you may sign in and out of Windows or restart

 Using the registry:
 1. Press `Win + R` and enter `shell:startup`